Redtech0inc/TDGameLib/README.md

 ### Info
 this is a library to make games easier to develop in CCTweaked (minecraft mod)<br><br>

-made for CCTweaked Versions 1.20.x
+made for CCTweaked Version 1.20.x (these are mc versions)

-there is another version that works from 1.13.x to 1.19.x in this folder:<br>
+there is another version that works from version 1.13.x to version 1.19.x (these are mc versions) in this folder:<br>
 [1.13.xTo1.19.xVersions](https://github.com/Redtech0inc/TDGameLib/tree/main/1.13.xTo1.19.xVersions)

 ### How to Set Up